ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-p-value is the probability of getting data like those observed when $H_0$is true.
+p-value is the probability of getting data like those observed when $H_0 $ is true.
 In more general the$ p-value$  is the probability of observing a test statistic as extreme as that observed (or even more extreme) assuming that the null hypothesis is true.

 By "extreme" we mean extreme in the direction of the alternative hypothesis.